startach/blood-donor-backend/README.md

  ```
 3. setup env variables
     - Create new .env file in the root directory
-    - add the following variables(you can get them from the firebase project settings page)
+    - add the following variables to it(you can get them from the firebase project settings page)
         ```
         FIREBASE_API_KEY =
         FIREBASE_AUTH_DOMAIN =